-This theory $\calU$ is one of the main objects of the paper.
-It appears that $U$ can be constructed in terms of one free bosonic field $\varphi(z)$.
-More precisely as a vertex operator algebra $\calU$ is isomorphic to lattice algebra $V_{\sqrt{2}\mathbb{Z}}$ or affine Lie algebra $\Asl(2)$ on the level 1.
-But $\calU$ have nonstandard (deformed) stress-energy tensor, its central charge equals to -5. see eq. \eqref{eq:Tu}.
+This algebra $\calU$ is one of the main objects of the paper.
+It appears that $\calU$ can be constructed in terms of one free bosonic field $\varphi(z)$.
+More precisely as a vertex algebra $\calU$ is isomorphic to lattice algebra $V_{\sqrt{2}\mathbb{Z}}$ or affine Lie algebra $\Asl(2)$ on the level 1.
+But $\calU$ has nonstandard (deformed) stress--energy tensor, its central charge equals to -5. see equation~\eqref{eq:Tu}.

 The algebra $\calU$ contains two commuting Virasoro subalgebras with central charges $\frac{-22}{5}$ and $\frac{-3}{5}$.
-This central charges corresponds to minimal models $(2,5)$ and $(5,3)$.
-The sum of the corresponding stress-energy tensors $T_{2/5}+T_{3/5}$ equals to the full stress-energy tensor $T_{\calU}$.
-As consequence we can decompose the $\calU$ as the tensor product of minimal models see Theorem \ref{th:Ur} and character identities \eqref{eq:chi_sl2Vir2535}.
+This central charges correspond to minimal models $(2,5)$ and $(5,3)$.
+The sum of the corresponding stress--energy tensors $T_{2/5}+T_{3/5}$ equals to the full stress--energy tensor $T_{\calU}$.
+As a consequence we can decompose $\calU$ as the tensor product of minimal models (see Theorem \ref{th:Ur} and character identities \eqref{eq:chi_sl2Vir2535}).

 The paper is organized as follows.
-In the Section \ref{Se:Res} we state the main results of the paper (which were shortly described above).
+In Section \ref{Se:Res} we state the main results of the paper (which were shortly described above).
 The next section is devoted to proofs.
-The main tool of the proof is a Drinfeld-Sokolov reduction of the representation of $\Asl(2)_1\oplus\Asl(2)_k$ with respect to diagonal $\Asl(2)_{k+1}$.
-Some arguments were based on the explicit computations which were made by use Akira Fujitsu ope.math package \cite{ope.math}.
+The main tool of the proof is a Drinfeld--Sokolov reduction of the representation of $\Asl(2)_1\oplus\Asl(2)_k$ with respect to the diagonal $\Asl(2)_{k+1}$.
+Some arguments were based on the explicit computations which were made using Akira Fujitsu ope.math package \cite{ope.math}.

 In the Section \ref{Seq:Comb} we discuss the combinatorial meaning of the character identities \eqref{eq:chi_sl2Vir2535} between the characters of the $\Asl(2)$ of the level 1 and minimal models $(2,5)$ and $(5,3)$.
-In the Section \ref{Se:Equations} we show how to use our results to the blow-up equations.
+In the Section \ref{Se:Equations} we show how to use our results to the blow--up equations.